The-Known-Galaxy/archives/jedi/culinary/glowblue_noodle/glowblue_noodle.md

 # Introduction

 During one of her holovid cooking shows, the great chef Gormaanda showed the galaxy her newest dish, glowblue noodles.
 The noodles can be easily modified for the various diets of Humans and Artiodacs, like the great Strono Tuggs.
-Strono Tuggs included Gormaandaís dish in his cookbook, ìThe Official Black Spire Outpost Cookbook,î among his other well-known recipes.
+Strono Tuggs included Gormaanda‚Äôs dish in his cookbook, ‚ÄúThe Official Black Spire Outpost Cookbook,‚Äù among his other well-known recipes.
 Glowblue noodles were seen in multiple eating establishments and were even carried in take-out containers for on-the-go eating.
-Glowblue noodles were served alongside chav tea or a topping of the consumerís choice.
+Glowblue noodles were served alongside chav tea or a topping of the consumer‚Äôs choice.